![]() |

 How to buy tickets

-Option 1, buy tickets in either direction at www.chinahighlights.com, a reliable agency that I can recommend.
+Option 1, buy tickets at www.chinahighlights.com, a reliable agency that I can recommend.

 This can book all classes including business class.
 You are emailed an e-ticket for your mobile phone with which you can board the train.

-Option 2, buy tickets in either direction at 12go.asia, another reliable booking agency.
+Option 2, buy tickets at 12go.asia, another reliable booking agency.

 They can book 1st or 2nd class, but not always business class.
 Confirmation is instant.
-You are emailed an e-ticket for your mobile phone with which you can board the train.
+You're emailed an e-ticket for your phone with which you can board the train.

 The G99 and G100 between Hong Kong & Shanghai are operated by 16-car CR400AF Fuxing (revival) high-speed trains.
 These are the world's fastest passenger trains, designed for up to 400 km/h and operating in service at up to 350 km/h (217 mph), although you're unlikely to exceed 300 km/h (186 mph) on the Hong Kong to Shanghai route.
 The train has 2nd class, 1st class & business class plus a small cafe counter selling Chinese tea, coffee, beer, snacks & microwaved hot dishes.
 Unlike some other Chinese high-speed trains there are no sit-down cafe tables, just the serving counter.